Understanding Achievement-Goal Theory and its Impact on Motivation

 Achievement Goal Types

-Carol Ames wrote, “mastery and performance goals represent different conceptions of success and different reasons for approaching and engaging in achievement activity and involve different ways of thinking about oneself, one’s task, and task outcomes” (Ames, 1992).
+They may represent different mindsets.
+The authors of this theory categorized goals into two different conceptions of success.
+Carol Ames wrote: “Mastery and performance goals represent different conceptions of success and different reasons for approaching and engaging in achievement activity and involve different ways of thinking about oneself, oneโs task, and task outcomes” (Ames, 1992).

 1. Mastery Goals